 Youth Mental Health First Aid is designed to teach neighbors, teachers, parents, peers, and caring citizens how to help a youth or teen who is experiencing a mental health or substance

-Youth Mental Health First Aid is primarily designed for adults — family members, caregivers, school staff, health and human services workers, etc. — who work with young people age 12-25, and is also appropriate as a peer support program for older adolescents.
-The curriculum spans mental health challenges for youth, review of normal adolescent development, and intensive guidance through the ALGEE action plan for both crisis and non-crisis situations.
+use challenge or is in crisis.
+The course discusses mental health challenges for youth, reviews typical adolescent development, and provides guidance through the ALGEE action plan for both crisis and non-crisis situations.
 Topics covered in the manual include anxiety, depression, substance use, disorders in which psychosis may occur, disruptive behavior disorders (including AD/HD), and eating disorders.
-Youth Mental Health First Aid may only be taught by instructors certified specifically in this version.

 Advocacy and Mental Health First Aid

-Mental Health First Aid can become more widespread across the country.
-Read more about the Mental Health First Aid Act to hear how, and how you can support the act in your community.
+You can help spread Mental Health First Aid to your community and across the country.
+Read more about the Mental Health First Aid Act to learn how.